-The counselors, supervisors, and support staff at Camp Harlam during the summer will be extremely important to our campers' experience.
+The counselors, supervisors, and support staff at Camp Harlam during the summer are extremely important to our campers' experience.
 One reason that our families drop off and pick up their children at camp is to allow for a personal introduction to some of these people.
 It is also important for families to know our year-round Professional Staff.
-These individuals are the leaders of the day-to-day operations of camp, and we encourage you to ask them questions, share information with them, and challenge them to take the best care of your child possible.
+These individuals are the leaders of the day-to-day operations of camp, and we encourage you to ask them questions, share information with them, and feel confident that they will take the best care of your child possible.
 It's their job, and they're proud to be doing it!